tpenguinltg/potential-octo-potato/README.md

 ## Rules

+You may only have at most one pull request active at a time (excluding pull requests for portions of the README above the horizontal line).

 Pull requests should consist of only a single commit containing a minimal change.
 A minimal change ideally does not change more than one line, including comments, possibly excluding blank lines for readability.
 For changes to the README (make them below the horizontal line), try to keep changes to one "unit of thought", which is often one sentence.
 Changes to the README above the horizontal line are exempt and can be as large as necessary.

 A change should not break the build, so you will have to think about how to introduce your feature using only minimal changes while still being able to run the project.